Shooting Stars in June–September 2026: Upcoming Meteor Showers

 • Active: June 22 – July 2

-• Description: The June Bootids originate from a short-period comet 7P/Pons-Winnecke.
+• Description: The June Bootids originate from the short-period comet 7P/Pons-Winnecke.
 This meteor shower is unpredictable.
 It showed unusual activity in 1998 (50-100 meteors per hour) and 2004 (20-50 meteors per hour).
-Another outburst was expected in 2010, but the shower produced less than ten meteors per hour.
+Another outburst was expected in 2010, but the shower produced fewer than ten meteors per hour.
 In most years, the June Bootids are rather weak and produce about 1-2 meteors per hour.

 June Bootids visibility forecast